midscreant/TarkBotExe/README.md

     -Lavatory: Lavatory selction & run count per runthrough
     -Nutrition: Nutrition selction & run count per runthrough

-Once "Time", "Checkup Freq", "Path to BSGLauncher.exe" and at least 1 node activty filled out, you can press "Start"
+Once "Time", "Checkup Freq", "Path to BSGLauncher.exe" and at least 1 node activity filled out, you can press "Start"

 This brings up a confirmation window with all of your choices